13 Things You’ll Regret Not Having When SHTF

 6. Painkillers

-Suffering through a headache without any form of pain relief is painful, but it is doable.
-Yet what about if you are suffering from a toothache or some type of serious injury?
-Not so easy to do.
-Be sure to get a number of different kinds of pain relievers because they each have their special uses.
+Suffering a headache without pain relief is painful, but it is doable.
+Yet, what about if you suffer from a toothache or serious injury?
+It’s not so easy.
+Be sure to get several pain relievers because they each have special uses.

-You also don’t have to get caught up in worrying about the expiration date on the bottles once they’re past the date.
-They never really go bad, but just lessen in strength over time.
-While you’re at it, go ahead and stock up on other medical supplies and OTC medicines that would be useful.
+You also don’t have to worry about the expiration date on the bottles once they’re past the date.
+They never really go bad; they lessen in strength over time.
+While at it, stock up on other proper medical supplies and OTC medicines.

 7. Can Openers

 A majority of the food that you’ve stockpiled for emergencies probably comes in a can.
-It would be a lot harder to get the contents out of them without a manual can opener.
-Just to be safe, keep more than one of them around in your home.
-Again, please stock more than one can opener, you never know when that favorite one will break.
+Removing the contents without a manual can opener would be much harder.
+To be safe, keep more than one of them around in your home.
+Again, please stock more than one can opener; you never know when that favorite one will break.
 Can Openers

 8. Tools

 Having basic tools along with screws, nails, and adhesives will be crucial if you’re forced out of your home and you need to build a shelter for your family.
-Following a post-collapse, it’s going to take a ton of hardware materials to rebuild again, and it will also give you something that you can barter with too.
+Following a post-collapse, it will take many hardware materials to rebuild and give you something you can barter.

 9. Matches and Lighters